dougogodinho/oc-genius-base/README.md

 <a name="todo"></a>
 ## To do

-- Inprove documentation
+- Convert to command instead migration
-- Translate
+- Improve documentation